 Much of the time medical professionals are relegated to treating patients who have contracted infections after the fact.
 And while there are preventative measures prescribed by the CDC and infectious disease specialists, those are predicated on individuals following rigid protocols.
 Frequent and thorough hand sanitizing, sanitization of surroundings and disinfection of equipment between uses are all important methods of controlling the spread of infection.
 However, at best they are only as effective as the individuals tasked with performing them.

 By contrast, an enhanced approach can be to treat high risk areas to help control bacteria, mold and fungi which can cause stains, odors and surface deterioration.
-While proper hygiene, regular cleaning and good habits should not be ignored, the treatment of large areas, common touchpoints and targeted items with SD Pro can help to enhance your organization's approach to surface contaminants.
+While proper hygiene, regular cleaning and good habits should not be ignored, the treatment of large areas, common touchpoints and targeted items with SD Pro can help to enhance your organization's approach to surface contaminant control.